 3. Is my husband gay?
 The answer may be in his phone

-‘How do I confirm the suspicion that my husband is gay?’
+“How do I confirm the suspicion that my husband is gay?”
 This question can continue to haunt you if you have nothing more than a gut feeling to go on.
-If you have a feeling that something is off and a reason to think that the cause could be your husband’s sexuality, try looking for gay dating apps like Grindr, Scruff or Growler on his phone.
+If you have a feeling that something is off and a reason to think that the cause could be your husband’s sexuality, try looking for gay or LGBTQ dating apps like Grindr, Scruff or Growler on his phone.
+If he is a closeted husband, chances of leading double lives on the down low are much higher.

 4. He’s into gay porn

-Likewise, you could also look through his web browsing history or search for porn apps on his phone to see if he’s looking at gay porn.
+“Is my husband gay?
+How can I get to the truth about his sexuality if he is still in the closet?”
+You could also look through his web browsing history or search for porn apps on his phone to see if he’s looking at gay porn.
 If so, it’s a dead giveaway of his sexual preferences.
 No straight man gets off gay action.
+This is one of the major signs your husband is gay.

 Natalie, who felt trapped in a marriage with a husband who didn’t seem to care much for her, was at her wit’s ends trying to figure out the reason.
-Her first thought was that he was cheating on her, but she couldn’t find anything significant cheating spouse signs to back that up with.
+Her first thought was that he was cheating on her, but she couldn’t find any significant cheating spouse signs to back that up with.
+She couldn’t think or come up with any other possible explanation for such behavior but the truth shook her to the core.

-She was looking for clues that would help her unravel the details of his infidelity when she chanced upon a gay porn site on his laptop.
+She was looking for clues that would help her unravel the details of his infidelity when she chanced upon a gay porn site in his browsing history.
 She felt her world crumble into bits even as she tried to process what had just hit her.
-‘My husband is gay’, she whispered softly as she shut the laptop, her mind caught in a spate of thoughts she couldn’t even begin to sort through.
+“My husband is gay,” she whispered softly as she shut the laptop, her mind caught in a spate of thoughts she couldn’t even begin to sort through.

 5. Being effeminate is not a sign of homosexuality